siriusctrl/COMP90024-CCC-notes/README.md

 - Part 2: Introduction to CouchDB, recording 07:: 01:15:16

 ### past exam
 - > [2016 Q3] A) Big data is often associated with data having a range of properties including high volume, high velocity and high variety (heterogeneity).
 Discuss the advantages, disadvantages and suitability more generally of the following data solutions with regards to these big data properties:
 Your answer should include the way in which these solutions implement MapReduce.
     - > a.
 CouchDB [3]
         - is a document oriented database which helps to solve the data variaty challenge
         - supports unique index which helps to improve storage space when there is data duplication for high volume challenge
         - the use of mapreduce in CouchDB parallelize data processing from huge amout in a small amount way which can helps to solve the high volume challenge
     - > b.
 Apache Hadoop Distributed File System (HDFS) [3]
         - Apache Hadoop started as a way to distribute files over a cluster and execute MapReduce tasks
+        - HDFS distributed file system so suited for high velocity data (not single server bottleneck); map reduce for big data processing and increased block size so suited to larger data; variety needs programming to tackle
     - > c.
 Apache Spark [3]
         - Spark was designed to reduce the latency inherent in the Hadoop approach for the execution of MapReduce job
+        - Spark supports large in memory analysis; richer data processing capabilities (plug-ins); typically used with HDFS to benefit from above; maybe also mention RDDs etc
     - > What other data properties can be associated with big data challenges?
 [1]
         - Veracity: the level of trust in the data accuracy (provenance); the more diverse sources you have, the more unstructured they are, the less veracity you have.
 - > [2013 Q7] A) Many research domains are facing "big data" challenges.
 Big data is not just related to the size of the data sets.
 Explain.
 [5]